intel/intel-extension-for-tensorflow/v1.2.0/_sources/docs/install/install_for_gpu.md.txt

 ```

 ###### System environment install
-If want to system install in $HOME, please append `--user` to the commands.
+If you prefer install tensorflow in $HOME, please append `--user` to the commands.
 ```bash
 $ pip install --user tensorflow==2.12.0
 ```
-And the following system environment install for Intel® Extension for TensorFlow* will use the same practice.
+And the following system environment install for Intel® Extension for TensorFlow* will also append `--user` to the command.

 #### Install Intel® Extension for TensorFlow*